C. K. Vineeth: Bengaluru FC

 On 30 January 2014, it was announced that Vineeth had been released by United SC due to financial difficulties and then signed for Bengaluru FC, the new direct-entry I-League side, for the remainder of the season.
 In his debut season with the club, he won the I-League, as the club was declared winner after defeating Dempo.

 Bengaluru would extend his contract after an impressive half season.
 He signed a two-year contract with Bengaluru at the end of the season 2014–15 season, which would keep him at the club until the end of the 2016–17 I-League season.
-He was with the team when the team won their maiden Federation Cup title.
+He was with the team when they won their maiden Federation Cup title.

 In 2015-16 I-League season, he scored 4 times in the league, thus helping his team win the league title for the second time in 3 years.

 His brace against Mohun Bagan in the finals of 2016-17 Federation Cup final won his team their second title in 4 years.